 Summit Point School's academic program is strengths based, guided by our concept based curriculum principles, allowing for learning to occur individually or in small groups, based on each student's needs, passions and interests.

 Instructional learning takes place in scheduled small group sessions and one-on-one individual withdrawal sessions as required.
 Many of our students are twice-exceptional.
 It is equally important to accelerate children in their areas of strength and help them to develop strategies and skills to bridge their specific challenges.
 In this block we identify and target gaps while stretching and accelerating your child’s unique capabilities through specific individualised instruction.

-Experiential activities occupy the afternoon session of each day.
-These activities are based on the process of learning through an experience and reflecting on those experiences in an analytical way.
+Experiential activities are based on the process of learning through an experience and reflecting on those experiences in an analytical way.
 This helps your child to develop an understanding of how they learn and their individual learning style.

 Summit Point School’s physical education curriculum is tailored directly to the needs and interests of our students.
-Physical education is delivered three times per week, assisting in the development of fine and gross motor skills, aquatic skills and safety, ball handling, running, jumping, balance, rhythm and social skills, creating a fun, safe and effective learning environment.
+Physical education assists in the development of fine and gross motor skills, aquatic skills and safety, ball handling, running, jumping, balance, rhythm and social skills, creating a fun, safe and effective learning environment.